A History of Violence: Production

 The film is loosely based on the original graphic novel.
 Screenwriter Josh Olson intended from the beginning to use the original story as a springboard to explore the themes that interested him.

-In a 2014 interview, Mortensen said he read Olson's original version of the script and "was quite disappointed.
+Mortensen read Olson's original version of the script and "was quite disappointed.
 It was 120-odd pages of just mayhem; kind of senseless, really."
 He only agreed to do the movie after meeting with Cronenberg, who (according to Mortensen) reworked the script.

 Most of the film was shot in Millbrook, Ontario.
 The shopping centre scene was shot in Tottenham, Ontario, and the climactic scene was shot at the historic Eaton Hall Mansion, located in King City, Ontario.
 Harrison Ford turned down the role of Tom Stall.
+Cronenberg stated that "I think it took three weeks to edit".

 Alternate versions

 The U.S. and European versions differ on only two fight scenes - one where Tom breaks the nose of one of Fogarty's thugs and one where he stomps on the throat of one of Richie Cusack's thugs.
 Both scenes display more blood flowing or gushing out of the victims in the European version.
 In addition, a more pronounced bone-crushing sound effect is used when Tom stomps on the thug's throat.

 A deleted scene, known as "Scene 44", features a dream sequence in the diner, where Fogarty tells Tom he will kill his family and him, to which Tom responds by shooting him with his shotgun at close range.
 He then approaches Fogarty's mangled body, which raises a gun and shoots him.
-In the DVD extras' on-set footage, Mortensen suggests Harris should pull the gun from his chest cavity.
-Cronenberg, while amused by the idea, rejects it for being too self-referential; he cites a sequence in his film Videodrome, in which a character pulls a handgun from a slit in his stomach.
+In behind the scenes footage, Cronenberg expressed apprehension about the scene's similarity to his previous work.
+He even suggested a desire to have Fogarty retrieve the gun from his chest cavity had the action not been too similar to a scene from Videodrome.